top of page

 Interactions with God #10

 Tim was a nice guy, so it was a pleasure to bump into him while walking along the main courtyard of the UT Campus.
 We talked for a while and I shared my struggle for transportation.
-Tim said that the City of Austin has an abandon vehicle auction every week or so, and that I might be able to get a car or motorcycle for really cheap there.
+Tim said that the City of Austin had an abandon vehicle auction every week or so, and that I might be able to get a car, or motorcycle, for really cheap there.
 I decided to look into it.

 Once I looked into the abandon vehicle auction thing, I found that these were vehicles that people basically left on the side of the road.
-After the city tried to reach the owners and could not, they would auction them off to the highest bidder just to get rid of them.
-They generally didn’t have keys in them so you had to hire a lock smith or get the vehicle towed.
-If you didn’t get the vehicle out of the lot by the end of the day, the city would again own it and you would lose the money.
+After the city tried to reach the owners, and could not, they would auction them off to the highest bidder just to get rid of them.
+They generally didn’t have keys in them, so you had to hire a lock smith, or get the vehicle towed.
+If you didn’t get the vehicle out of the lot by the end of the day, the city would again own it again, and you would lose the money.

 I didn’t have much money to spend.
 Really, I only had about $25.
-Most of these vehicles would go for $100 or more, then additionally the cost of towing or the locksmith…this posed a problem.
+Most of these vehicles would go for $100 or more, then additionally, the cost of towing, or the locksmith…this posed a problem.
 So I settled on a small Yamaha street trail motorcycle.
-It was old (1973 old), it was ugly, but amazingly, it had a key in it.
+It was old (1973 old), it was ugly, but amazingly, it had a key in it!
 While walking around with the group of guys, the one that I first spoke to saw the key and said “Wow!
 These things never have a key!”
-He then took the key out of the ignition switch and handed it to me.
+He then took the key out of the ignition switch, and handed it to me quietly.
 “You should take this.
 No one will want it without the key.”
-A few weeks earlier and I would have agreed.
+A few weeks earlier, I would have agreed.
 But now things were different.
-I was definitely different.
-I told him “No, I can’t do that” and I put the key back.
-He said “Suit yourself”.
+I was different.
+I told him “No, I can’t do that”, and I put the key back.
+Surprised, he shrugged and said “Suit yourself”.

-Now keep in mind, I had prayed that morning for a vehicle for $25 dollars.
-I did have a bit more, but figured I would need to get the vehicle off the lot and probably repaired somewhat.
+Now keep in mind, I had prayed that morning, asking God for a vehicle for just $25 dollars.
+I did have a bit more, but figured I would need to get the vehicle off the lot, and probably repaired somewhat.

 I was a bit nervous by now.
 I never should have been.
-I still get nervous and worried and should not.
+I still get nervous, and worry, and I should not.
 Faith is a funny thing, and forgetfulness is its greatest enemy.

 The bidding started with me at $5.
 Another guy, who I didn’t meet already, said $10.
 I, voice probably cracking, said $15.
 The guy again said $20.
 Terrified now, I said $25… Yes, the bidding stopped with me at $25.
 I couldn’t believe it.
-I joked for weeks that I should have prayed for $5 instead of $25.
+I joked for weeks later that I should have prayed for $5, instead of $25!

 It doesn’t end there.
-After Rose and I stuffed this little dirty old motorcycle into her hatchback and drove it away.
-We took it to a nearby mechanic shop to get it fixed.
+After Rose and I stuffed this little dirty old motorcycle into her hatchback, and drove it away.
+A few days later we took it to a nearby mechanic shop to get it fixed.
 It needed a clutch cable, flat tire fixed, and who knows what else.
-The shop wanted $50 deposit to look it over and get it running.
+The shop wanted a $50 deposit to look it over, and get it running.
+They would total the charge as it was completed, figuring it to be around $100.
 It would take about a week, they said.
-Ok, $50 I had, but that was it.
+Ok, the $50 I had, but that was it.
 It was going to be a beans and rice week.

-I struggled through the following week to scrape up another $50 or more to cover what it would cost.
-When I called, they said they got it running and it would cost $50.
+I struggled through the following week to scrape up another $50 or more, to cover what it would fully cost.
+When I called, they said they got it running, and it would cost $50.
 I was thrilled, but I would still need to get the insurance, tire fixed and a new clutch cable.
 It would probably sit for another week or two, but I HAD a means of transportation now!

 He really does have a great sense of humor.